 This post contains affiliate links.
 That means that if you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.

 I searched for inserts for the window boxes.
 Those inserts would determine the size of the window boxes could be.
 I choose this window box insert since they had a drip tray.
-I found this cute window box made by my friend, Rachel, that I adore, so I wanted one too.
+My friend Rachel build this cute window box, that I adore, so I wanted one too.

 Supplies and Tools